 A common time to experience breast changes is during your menstrual cycle.
 You may notice that your breasts feel tender, heavy, and in some cases, painful.
 If you experience these feelings in both breasts and are menstruating or about to begin your cycle, these symptoms are most likely the result of normal, monthly hormonal changes in your body.

 Other factors that can contribute to normal breast changes include pregnancy, losing or gaining weight, and taking certain medications.
 Breasts also tend to change as you age.
 Still, it never hurts to talk with your doctor about any changes in your breast tissue.

 It can be hard to know when it’s the right time to see a doctor.
 If you are experiencing any of the abnormal symptoms mentioned above, the right time is now.
 Early detection is key, therefore it’s important to schedule an appointment with your primary care physician (PCP) or gynecologist immediately.
 It’s also a good idea to plan for regularly scheduled screening mammograms once you turn 40, or earlier if breast cancer runs in your family.
 Your PCP or gynecologist can help determine a mammogram schedule that’s right for you.

 The good news is that mammograms are known to be 87% accurate in detecting breast cancer.
-If your mammogram does detect a suspicious mass, it’s likely you’ll need further evaluation so a diagnosis can be made.
+If your mammogram detects a suspicious mass, it’s likely you’ll need further evaluation so a diagnosis can be made.
 Again, early detection is key – so your doctor does find breast cancer during a routine visit, you can expect a better outcome.